mainkoon81/ooo-Minkun-Model-Collection-I/README.md

      - cov(**ε**, fitted_value) = 0
      - In summary... `Y=Xβ+ϵ`; where `Y∼N(Xβ, σ2)` and `ϵ∼N(0, σ2)`..
 E[Y] wish to be the model(wish MSE=MST), and E[error] wish to be zero..
    - If they are not met, **`Hierachical model`** can address it.

-## WHY GLM ?
-> Transformations in LM are often **hard to interpret**( our model codefficient).
-Although there are some interpretable transformations, natural logarithms in specific, but they aren't applicable for negative or zero values(`ln(x) is defined only for x > 0`).
-Plus what if we encounter some moment where we are required to respect the original data without transformation?

-> What if, in the LM, the normal distribution is putting a lot positive probability on **negative values** even though you know your response has to be **positive** then that would be problematic.
- - GLM involves three components:
-   - A Random Component(**distribution**): `exp()`
-     - The random component copes with the errors.
-     - In **exponential family model** for the response variable, for example, the distribution that describes the **randomness** has to come from a particular family of distributions called an exponential family.
-   - A systematic component(**linear predictor**)
-     - This is what we want to model.
-The systematic component is the Linear Component with the coefficients. covariance?
-   - A **link function**
-     - This connects the `meaning of the response` from the **exponential family distribution** to the **linear predictor**.

 __B.
 LogisticRegression__ is